Come to My Window

-"Come to My Window" is a song by American singer-songwriter Melissa Etheridge, released in 1993 as the second single from her fourth studio album, Yes I Am (1993).
-This was the first song to become a hit after Etheridge publicly announced that she was a lesbian.
+"Come to My Window" is a song by American singer-songwriter Melissa Etheridge, released in 1993 by Island Records as the second single from her fourth studio album, Yes I Am (1993).
+The song was written and co-produced by Etheridge with Hugh Padgham, and was the first song to become a hit after Etheridge publicly announced that she was a lesbian.
 With the driving force of gay rights, the song gained substantial airplay on radio stations, mostly through call-in requests.

-The song debuted on the Billboard charts after the first week of its release, reaching number 25 on the chart.
+"Come to My Window" reached number 25 on the US Billboard Hot 100 chart and stayed on the chart for 44 weeks.
 The song also charted in Canada, reaching number 13 on the RPM Top Singles chart.
 It was the second song from Etheridge that earned her a Grammy Award for Best Female Rock Vocal Performance.
-In 2019, Billboard included "Come to My Window" in its list of the "30 Lesbian Love Songs".
+The accompanying music video was directed by Samuel Bayer, featuring Juliette Lewis, and received a nomination at the 1994 Billboard Music Video Awards.
+In 2019 and 2025, Billboard magazine included "Come to My Window" in its lists of the "30 Lesbian Love Songs" and "100 Greatest LGBTQ+ Anthems of All Time".

 Song information

 When the song was being promoted, a portion of the song's beginning was omitted.
 This was to help accommodate some radio stations that wanted an instrumental beginning rather than a vocal one.
 The song's lyrics describes the intense love that Etheridge has for another person.
 It describes situations that she is willing to endure and how happy the other person makes her feel.
 In addition, the song implicitly alludes to the singer's sexual orientation and activism by the lyrics: